Nonmodal growth and optimal perturbations in magnetohydrodynamic shear flows

 While nonmodal growth has been investigated in several plasma systems---including MRI \cite{squire_PRL,squire_ApJ}, tearing instability \cite{mactaggart}, and plasma drift waves \cite{friedman_PRL,landreman,friedman_HW}---the ubiquitous nonmodal effects seen in neutral-fluid shear layers have not, to our knowledge, been investigated in astrophysically relevant plasma models, despite their significance in the former.
-Implications for shear flows in liquid-metal duct flows have been widely explored \cite{Ref3_1,Ref3_2,Ref3_3,Ref3_4,Ref3_5,Ref3_6,Ref3_7,Ref3_8,Ref3_9}.
-However, work in that area generally considers wall-normal magnetic fields (not streamwise, as in the astrophysically relevant case considered here), and with asymptotically large resistivity.
-That limit is largely irrelevant to astrophysical plasmas---which are nearly ideal conductors---and precludes two features of this system we show to be quite important: Alfv\'en waves, and the transfer of energy from magnetic to kinetic.
+Implications for shear flows in liquid-metal duct flows have been widely explored, often using methods that extend beyond the linear dynamics we consider here \cite{Ref3_1,Ref3_2,Ref3_3,Ref3_4,Ref3_5,Ref3_6,Ref3_7,Ref3_8,Ref3_9}.
+However, work in that area typically considers wall-normal magnetic fields (not streamwise, as in the astrophysically relevant case considered here), often in the limit of large resistivity.
+That limit is largely irrelevant to astrophysical plasmas---which are nearly ideal conductors---and, in this system, would preclude two features we show to be quite important: Alfv\'en waves, and the transfer of energy from magnetic to kinetic. \footnote{Note that some counterexamples exist in other systems where magnetic waves persist in the limit of large resistivity, see, e.g., Refs.~\cite{horn_2022,lalloz_alfven_2025,Skoutnev}; we note that those studies consider systems with additional physics such as rotation or injected current density at the wall, which are not included in the system considered here.}

 Thus, we investigate nonmodal growth in a shear layer with a streamwise magnetic field and finite resistivity.
 This system has multiple qualitative similarities with stratified shear layers, making it instructive to compare the two.
 Relative to the simplest unstratified shear layers in neutral fluids (where the only force that can stabilize an otherwise-unstable layer is viscosity), stratification and magnetic fields each give rise to a new force in the momentum equation that provides waves (internal gravity waves and Alfv\'en waves, respectively) and, in some limits, suppresses KH.
 We demonstrate that, as with the stratified case, significant perturbation growth can occur even when KH is suppressed by magnetic tension.
 We also encounter new nonmodal growth mechanisms introduced by the magnetic field.